 Image source: Backyard Obstacle Course

-Sensory style obstacle course
+Sensory-style obstacle course

 For the older kids, you could create a jungle section where they have to move like their favorite animal and make the right animal noise.
 Get them crawling like a wheelbarrow with plastic picnic plates as sliders.
 Finish up with lots of pillows or beanbags at the end to crash into.
-The only limit with this course is your imagination and it’s a great concept which doubles up for use inside if the weather is not great.
+The only limit with this course is your imagination and it’s a great concept that doubles up for use inside if the weather is not great.